dlchamp/LetterkennyBot/README.md

 13. Copy the generated link and Go to the URL in your browser - Invite Bot to your Discord server

-#### Windows Installation and Run
+#### Installation and Run
-1. Download this repo and extract to a location
+1. Clone the repo
 2. Open command and navigate inside of bot's directory
 3. Open the .env-sample file in a text editor and paste in your copied token, save, and rename the .env-sample to .env
 5. Create your virtual env and install dependencies with `poetry install` from within the project's root directory (where main.py is located)
+6. Initialize the database by running these two commands:
+    - `alembic revision --autogenerate -m "init db"`
+    - `alembic upgrade head`

-6. Run the project with `python main.py`
+7. Now you're ready to run the bot - `python main.py`